Seab0t/Seab0t.github.io/_portfolio/portfolio-1.md

   teaser: https://Seab0t.github.io/images/Congestion.png
 share: false
 author_profile: false
-gallery_description: How do congestion pricing reshape the travel choices of New Jersey-New York City commuters?
+gallery_description: How does congestion pricing reshape the travel choices of New Jersey-New York City commuters?
 We are employing segmented logit models to predict peak-hour mode shifts based on commuters' belief in the policy's effectiveness.
 ---

 <br>